BAAL-NF/baal-nf/doc/Design.md

 These are

 - nopeak
+- nopeak-utils
 - baal-chip-env
 - baal-nf-env

 The nopeak dockerfile has been passed upstream to the [NoPeak repository](https://github.com/menzel/nopeak).
-We use our own version of the container, which currently exists in `docker://oalmelid/nopeak:latest`.
+We use our own version of the container, which currently exists in `docker://oalmelid/nopeak:0.1.0`.

+The nopeak-utils dockerfile exists in the [nopeak-utils repository](https://github.com/BAAL-NF/nopeak-utils), and includes custom libraries/scripts for handling JASPAR and NoPeak motifs in the baal-nf pipeline.

 The remaining two dockerfiles are currently in this repository in the [containers](/containers/) subdirectory.
 Each subfolder has a makefile with e.g. container tags, current labels and versions.